Smoked Brisket Tips You Need To Know

 For a full packer brisket seek out your larger box stores, like Costco or Sam’s Club.
 You can also buy directly from restaurant supply stores.
 Or consider sourcing from online brisket retailers and have delivered right to your doorstep.
 The downside for online purchasing is you can’t physically see the brisket first to inspect it yourself.
 So read the comments of your suppliers before buying online.

-2. Make Sure It’s Pliable
+2. Make Sure Brisket Bends

-Pick up the whole brisket and make sure it bends.
+Another of our brisket tips is to pick up the whole brisket and make sure it bends.
 A thawed brisket shouldn’t be stiff as a board.
 So pick up the brisket and bend it.
 It should bend easily and while you won’t bend it in half, you should be able to move the brisket around.

 3. Marbling Matters: Buy The Best Quality Meat You Can Afford

 The marbling of the brisket is important.
 The white striations visible in the brisket flat and point are what breaks down over the cooking process.
-That fat helps to keep the brisket moist and flavorful over the many hours of slow smoking.
+That fat helps to keep the brisket moist and flavorful over the many hours of smoking.

 Avoid a brisket that is tough, indicated in the pliability test.
 Or one that shows no visible marbling in the packaging.
 If you can only find a Select graded brisket consider injecting it with a good beef brisket injection of beef broth.
 This will help offset the lack of intramuscular connective tissue.